ZhiyangGeeZhou/ZhiyangGeeZhou.github.io/index.md

 ### PRESENTATIONS

+- 2024/Jul/17, 7th International Conference on Econometrics and Statistics (EcoSta 2024)
 - 2023/Dec/18, 16th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2023)
 - 2023/Jul/08, 12th ICSA International Conference
 - 2022/Dec/17, 15th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2022)